 Enjoy sun exposure for 5-15 minutes every day

-Exposure to the sun will ensure you are getting adequate vitamin D levels.
-Make sure you are safe in the sun though and avoid those peak times – you are looking to get Vitamin D not sunburnt.
+Exposure of arms and legs to the sun should ensure you are getting adequate vitamin D. Make sure you are safe in the sun though and avoid those peak times – you are looking to get Vitamin D not sunburnt.
+Of course, if you are at high risk of skin cancer, even small amounts of sun exposure may not be appropriate for you.

 Incorporate good quality meat and oily fish into your weekly diet

 Small amounts of vitamin D can be found in animal foods such as beef, veal, liver, eggs, butter and oily fish (such as salmon, sardines and tuna).
 Some foods are also fortified with vitamin D such as milk and other dairy products.
-If you are vegan, you will need to ensure you get adequate sun exposure as you won’t be able to top up your vitamin D levels with your diet.
+Vegan sources include mushrooms if they have been exposed to sunlight.

 Be kind to your liver and kidneys by making healthy dietary and lifestyle choices

-You can support your detoxification pathways and improve your liver and kidney function by eating a diet rich in vegetables, fruit and good quality meat and fish, as well as drink plenty of water (about 2-3 litres per day).
-Ensure you have at least 2 alcohol free days per week and if you smoke cigarettes, now would be a good time to think about quitting (and not just for your vitamin D levels of course).
-You can read more about tips to love your liver in our previous blog ‘How to love your liver’.
+Support your detoxification pathways and improve your liver and kidney function by eating a diet rich in vegetables, fruit and good quality meat and fish, as well as drink plenty of water.
+Drink alcohol in moderation (if at all) and if you smoke cigarettes, now would be a good time to think about quitting (and not just for your vitamin D levels of course).

-Talk to your naturopath about whether a vitamin D supplementation is required
+Talk to me about whether you would benefit from a vitamin D supplement

-As vitamin D is a fat soluble vitamin, it can be stored by the body so there is the risk of toxicity if you take too much.
-Therefore, before you think about supplementation, make sure you talk to your health care practitioner in regards to whether you need to supplement and if so, at what dose.
+Vitamin D is a fat-soluble vitamin stored by the body so there is the risk of toxicity if you take too much.
+Therefore, before you think about supplementation, make sure you talk to your health care practitioner.
+I will likely suggest we test your vitamin D levels and assess their adequacy based on your health and the time of the year.
+That way, we have better information to work out the best dose for you (one size doesn’t fit all).